As the leading tech recruiting and staffing agency in Dallas and Phoenix, we are often asked how to make a great impression during a tech interview.

 Anything that provides examples of your skills will speak volume — more than anything else you could say to describe the qualities you possess.
 Plus, you avoid leaving a bad taste in your interviewer’s mouth when you sound too confident.

 We all know that one guy who genuinely thinks he is amazing and isn’t ashamed of telling everyone.
 Most people run, hide, or act busy when his footsteps are heard coming down the hall.
 Don’t be that guy.
-Walk that fine line between confidence and cockiness.
+To make a good impression during a tech interview, walk that fine line between confidence and cockiness.

 Confess Your Feeling

 You should let the other party know how you feel about him.
-Now, this isn’t some cheesy, rom com from the 80’s.
+Now, this isn’t some cheesy, romantic comedy from the 80’s.
 But it’s important to let the other party know that you have taken an interest in what he does and who he is.

 Knowing key factors about the company you are interviewing with can help establish the fact that you are genuinely interested in it and that you have taken time to learn about it.
 You are not simply stringing the company along.

-Great questions to ask are those regarding culture, experiences, and even future projections.
+Great questions to ask that make a positive impression during a tech interview are those regarding culture, experiences, and even future projections.

 Understanding the culture is the equivalent of asking about family and friends on a first date.
 It helps provide an idea of how you could possibly fit into the relationships that are already in place.
 If both parties feel like they are better together than apart then it is a good fit.

-Experiences are also a great conversation topic.
+Experiences are also a great conversation topic to make a lasting impression during a tech interview.
 Past projects, duties and responsibilities, and how you can relate to those help increase your chances that the other party will find you to be a good asset to their company.

 So, do your homework!
 Know the key players and goals of the company.
 That way your questions can be truly inquisitive and from an educated place.
-There is nothing worse than asking questions that display how much you truly don’t know.
+There is no worse impression during a tech interview than asking questions that display how much you truly don’t know.